datacode0023/gptq-marlin-performance-analysis/README.md

-Here is a concise README that matches the notebook narrative and keeps the optimization result open.

 # GPTQ Marlin Inference Profiling

 GPU profiling and bottleneck analysis of **GPTQ INT4 LLM inference** with **vLLM + Marlin**, using NVIDIA **Nsight Systems** and **Nsight Compute**.